ibm-cloud-docs/hpc-ibm-spectrumlsf/deployment-values.md

 The following deployment values can be used to configure the {{site.data.keyword.spectrum_short}} cluster instance on {{site.data.keyword.cloud}}.

-Ensure all of your permissions are set, failing to have these permissions will lead to deployment failure.
+All the permissions are mandatory, therefore ensure that all your permissions are set, failing to have these permissions will lead to deployment failure.
 Contact the account administrator for the permissions.
 {: important}

 ## Mandatory deployment values